Verified parents

 You won’t use ParentCorridor every week.
 That’s the point.
 When move-in day, break travel, or a forgotten-essential run hits, your corridor is already verified and ready.

-$99 / family / year
+$49 / family / year

-Billing starts the day your corridor opens — not before.
+Billing starts the day your corridor opens, not before.

 No. ParentCorridor is a coordinator — not a transport service, not a shuttle, not a ride-for-kids app.
 Commercial services move strangers for money.
 The drivers here are other parents in your verified circle, already making the trip — with no money between families.

 Keep using those after you match.
-Group chats are great for talking — they're not built for verifying parents, matching the right families on one corridor, or keeping requests from getting buried when move-in and break weeks get noisy.
-ParentCorridor handles those parts.
-Once a match is made, the conversation moves right back to the thread you're already in.
+Group chats are great for talking — fire alerts, housing notes, the random news bite.
+They're not built for verifying parents, sizing the group small enough to act, holding anyone to a commitment, or keeping requests from getting buried in a 500-person thread.
+Parent Corridor is the layer underneath: ten to twenty verified families on one route, every one of them committed to at least one trip per year.
+Once a match is made, the conversation can move right back to the chat you're already in.

 School tools inform — announcements, calendars, orientation details.
 ParentCorridor helps verified families act.
 The school tells you when move-in is; we help you find the other parent already driving there.